Let’s start things off with a quick review of the basics.

 Just limit everything possible.
 You’ll see your results improving very quickly.

 Don’t do the same thing.

-Don’t fall on temptation.
+Don’t fall into temptation.

-The apple is the emotion symbol.
+The apple is the symbol of the emotions.

 Don’t fall on the traps: